 The Board of Directors has established an Audit Committee in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The Board of Directors appoints persons who are independent under the NYSE's standards for audit committee members to serve on its Audit Committee.
-In addition, the Board determines that at least one member of the Audit Committee has such accounting or related financial management expertise sufficient to qualify such person as the audit committee financial expert in accordance with Item 407 (d)(5) of Regulation S-K. The Board has determined that based on relevant experience, Audit Committee member David K. Skidmore qualified as Audit Committee financial expert during 2020.
-A description of the qualifications of Mr. Skidmore may be found elsewhere in this Item under "Directors and Executive Officers of our General Partner."
+In addition, the Board determines that at least one member of the Audit Committee has such accounting or related financial management expertise sufficient to qualify such person as the audit committee financial expert in accordance with Item 407(d)(5) of Regulation S-K. The Board determined that based on relevant experience, Audit Committee member Michael K. Grimm qualified as an audit committee financial expert during 2020.
+A description of the qualifications of Mr. Grimm may be found elsewhere in this Item 10 under "Directors and Executive Officers of the General Partner."

 The Audit Committee meets on a regularly scheduled basis with our independent accountants at least four times each year and is available to meet at their request.
 The Audit Committee has the authority and responsibility to review our external financial reporting, review our procedures for internal auditing and the adequacy of our internal accounting controls, consider the qualifications and independence of our independent accountants, engage and direct our independent accountants, including the letter of engagement and statement of fees relating to the scope of the annual audit work and special audit work which may be recommended or required by the independent accountants, and to engage the services of any other advisors and accountants as the Audit Committee deems advisable.
-The Audit Committee reviews and discusses the audited financial statements with management, discusses with our independent auditors matters required to be discussed by auditing standards, and makes recommendations to the Board of Directors relating to our audited financial statements.
+The Audit Committee reviews and discusses the audited financial statements with management, discusses with our independent auditors matters required to be discussed by auditing standards, and approves the filing of our Form 10-K, which includes our audited financial statements.
 The Audit Committee periodically recommends to the Board of Directors any changes or modifications to its charter that may be required.
-The Board of Directors adopts the charter for the Audit Committee.
-Messrs.
-Skidmore, Smith and Williams currently serve on the Audit Committee.
+The Audit Committee has received written disclosures and the letter from Grant Thornton required by applicable requirements of the Audit Committee concerning independence and has discussed with Grant Thornton that firm's independence.
+The Audit Committee recommended to the Board that the audited financial statements of ET be included in ET's Annual Report on Form 10-K for the year ended December 31, 2020.